DmanCoder/DmanCoder/README.md

 - 🤓 Active user at GitHub & LinkedIn
 - 📫 How to reach me - **[connect via linkedin](https://www.linkedin.com/in/denis-otim-63661a11a/)**
 - ⚡ Fun Facts:
-  - Besides programming, I love to stay in shape, netflix & chill, and playing the guitar 🎸
+  - Besides programming, I love to stay in shape, anime, netflix & chill, and playing the guitar 🎸
   - You know you're a programmer when you spend a day to find the problem, and then fix it with one line of code.🤣😂😅😐🙁☹️😞😩😭😤 "Not A Great Feeling"~
+  - If your still reading your a legend!

 **Languages and Tools:**